jamesaud/seismic-analysis-toolbox/seismic_toolbox/README.md

 ## Notes

 This code was specifically created to built a dataset for my neural network.
-Some settings may need to be tweaked (inside of config.py) for your situation.
+Some settings will need to be tweaked for your situation.

-At first this code was written as one big Jupyter file, and then I reformatted it (much nicer now).
-Howver, in config.py there are still artifacts leftover that need to be cleaned up.
-More tests need to be written as well.